Prem2268/springclinet/README.md

 # springclinet
 springdemo client
-edited for jenkins to trigger
+edited for jenkins to trigger build